todogroup/osposurvey/2019/questions.md

 * No license
 * Other (please specify)

+34. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
+* ClearlyDefined
+* Fossology
+* OpenChain
+* Software Package Data Exchange (SPDX)
+* Other (please specify)

+35. Which of the following software scanning and software composition analysis tools does your organization use?
+* Eclipse Oscano
+* Flexera
+* FOSSA
+* GitLab
+* JFrog
+* Snyk
+* Sonatype
+* Synopsys
+* Veracode
+* WhiteHat Security
+* WhiteSource
+* Other (please specify)

-34. Of the following options, what are the top three benefits your company receives by using open source software?
+36. Of the following options, what are the top three benefits your company receives by using open source software?
 * Developer satisfaction
 * Development speed
 * Functionality